 Mrs A further alleged that the surgery should not have been performed due to her preexisting dry-eye disease and that she did not give informed consent for the procedure.
 She also alleged that Dr P failed to ensure that the surgical pack was sterile before the procedure.
-She claimed that Dr P provided substandard postoperative care and that he had failed to explain the nature of the complications, and that he had given her no indication of the prognosis.
+She claimed that Dr P provided substandard postoperative care, had failed to explain the nature of the complications and had given her no indication of the prognosis.

 Mrs A said she lived in fear of becoming permanently blind and had no support from Dr P or his team while she was recovering, adding that he ignored the impact the symptoms were having on her life and did not show any concern for her deterioration.
 She was unable to plan her future, lost her confidence and ability to function both at work and at home.
+It was alleged that Mrs A would have rapidly progressed in her career if not for her visual problems, which prevented her from returning to work on a full-time basis and taking on responsibilities that involved night driving.